wwilsman/interactor.js/src/content/assertions/disabled.md

 await new Interactor('.signup-form .submit') .assert.disabled()

-// when the corrisponding property is overridden
+// when the corresponding property is overridden
 @interactor class FieldInteractor {
   disabled = matches('.is-disabled')
 }

-// if given a selector, the default behavior would be used await new FieldInteractor('.email-field') .assert.disabled()
+// the scoped selector argument is no longer available await new FieldInteractor('.email-field') .assert.disabled()
 ```